VireshDhuri01/microservices-Video-Audio-Converter/README.md

 ### Introduction

 This project is a cloud-native Video-to-Audio Converter application built using a microservices architecture and deployed on Amazon EKS.
 Microservices : `auth-server`, `converter-module`, `database-server` (PostgreSQL and MongoDB), and `notification-server`.
-It demonstrates an end-to-end DevOps workflow, including CI/CD with Jenkins, GitOps using Argo CD, containerization with Docker, image management through Amazon ECR, and monitoring with Prometheus and Grafana.
+It demonstrates an end-to-end DevOps workflow, including CI/CD with Jenkins, GitOps using Argo CD, containerization with Docker, image management through Amazon ECR

 ### Prerequisites